 This one-day workshop presents the key concepts of engagement and rapport-building between the child welfare caseworker and the family being served.
 Participants explore the child protective services casework approach as an integration of engagement and protective authority; explore the dynamics of resistance; and are introduced to interviewing strategies to promote engagement in child protective services.

-The module's half-day learning lab is designed to practice and demonstrate strategies learned in the workshop that caseworkers can use to facilitate the engagement process.
+The module's one-day learning lab is designed to practice and demonstrate strategies learned in the workshop that caseworkers can use to facilitate the engagement process.

 113-CW3-S: Legal Aspects of Family-Centered Child Protective Services (2 days)